HeartedApp/SwiftLogHttp/README.md

 You can adjust the log level threshold by changing the `globalLogLevelThreshold` static property on `SlackLogHandler`.

-For example, this will configure LoggingSlack to send all `error` log level and above messages to Slack.
+For example, this will configure LoggingHttp to send all `error` log level and above messages to Slack.

 ```swift
 SlackLogHandler.globalLogLevelThreshold = .error